Last Updated on September 24, 2020

-Although THC is a trigger of psychotic episodes, research suggests that cannabis that is high in CBD and not the psychoactive element THC can help to reduce psychotic symptoms.
+Research suggests that using a product that is high in CBD can help to reduce psychotic symptoms.
 If you have schizophrenia or psychosis, you must use a CBD product very low in THC levels and high in CBD.
-This could act to balance your mood.
-Always consult a doctor.Click To Tweet
+As always, consult a doctor.Click To Tweet

 Marijuana is the second most used substance in the US after alcohol.
 Unfortunately, evidence shows that cannabis use during adolescence can trigger symptoms of schizophrenia and psychosis in some people.